 I just baked up a batch of delicious homemade muffins.
 And while my kitchen smells great, what in the world should I do with the leftovers?
 How long can I keep them on the wire rack before they dry out?
 Can I store them in the fridge?
 Should I freeze them?
 In this post I will cover all the details of how to store muffins and quick breads for maximum freshness!…

 Calamari, or squid may seem intimidating to cook at home, but the truth is, you can prepare this amazing sea creature easily.
 And doing so is guaranteed to impress your dinner guests.
-This article will describe in detail how to prepare the best calamari to make it stand out!
+This article will describe in detail how to prepare the best calamari in the pan on the stove top to make it stand out!

 This step-by-step picture guide will show you how to cook beets using a few simple techniques.
 You will never go back to canned beets ever again!

 What exactly is lemon zest and how do you make it?
 Lemon zest comes from the bright yellow portion of the rind.
 It’s colorful, flavorful and has citrusy aroma because the fruit’s essential oils reside in its rind.
 In this post I will show you how to zest the lemon and how to preserve lemon peel.
 Make the most out of your lemon peels!…